Troubleshooter

 Apart from the various diagnostics, the troubleshooter also hosts the verbose logging functionality.
 As per the respective description in the troubleshooter app, the toggle button can be turned on and off, forcing the Power Automate desktop application to function in a verbose logging state.
 This means that any action taken from you, from that point on, is logged with verbose details in local files.
 The log files are generated in the default path mentioned in the description (PowerAutomateVerbose subfolder in your Documents folder).

 Because of this feature’s nature, we recommend that you not leave verbose logging on permanently as there might be slower performance and capacity issues.
-While verbose logging is enabled, Power Automate constantly produces files with verbose logs, which may eventually consume a larger disk capacity.
+While verbose logging is enabled, Power Automate constantly produces files with verbose logs, which might eventually consume a larger disk capacity.
 So enable this mode only for the purposes of reproducing the issue faced and capturing the respective logs, before turning it off again.

 There are two registry entries related to verbose logging, as explained in Improve troubleshooting of the Power Automate troubleshooter and Turn on verbose logging state in Power Automate for desktop.